HaiducuArdelean/Building-a-basic-home-lab/README.md

-# PROJECTNAME
+# Basic Home Lab setup

 ## Objective
-[Brief Objective - Remove this afterwards]

 The Basic Home Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.